Incarcerated firefighters: Life on the front lines

-Benefits of the Program
+Benefits of the program

 California voters passed Proposition 57 in 2016 that allowed inmates to get time off their sentences for their participation in fire camps.
 Incarcerated firefighters earn two days off their sentence for every day they are actively fighting a fire, and those charged with a violent offense earn one day off their sentence for every two days of work.
-Many describe the experience as rewarding and helps them feel a sense of purpose.
-They enjoy being seen as hero's by the public instead of being seen as "criminals", and enjoy doing a public service.
-Additionally, fire camps are considered a rehabilitative space for incarcerated peoples.
+Many describe the experience as rewarding and say it helps them feel a sense of purpose.
+They enjoy being seen as heroes by the public instead of being seen as "criminals", and enjoy doing a public service.
+Additionally, fire camps are considered a rehabilitative space for incarcerated people.

 In addition to the benefits that the inmates working on the front lines may experience, states also benefit from using inmates to help fight fires.
 For example, California saves $100 million a year by employing inmates to fight fires.
-U.S. Forest Services have struggles with staffing, partially due to low wages, so incarcerated firefighters have filled in those gaps.
+The U.S. Forest Service has struggled with staffing, partially due to low wages, so incarcerated firefighters have filled in those gaps.

 Incarcerated firefighters spray down a hotspot at the Rim Fire in the Stanislaus National Forest in California.
-U.S. Forest Service photo by Mike McMillan.

 Criticism

-Some incarcerated firefighters have stated their training, which is two weeks of physical training and two weeks of fire specific training, doesn't really prepare them to fight fires.
-Full-time California firefighters training is a three- year apprenticeship program.
+Some incarcerated firefighters have stated that their training, which is two weeks of physical training and two weeks of fire specific training, doesn't adequately prepare them to fight fires.
+Full-time California firefighters training is a three-year apprenticeship program.
 Additionally, 42% of incarcerated firefighters state the work they do is dangerous, and hard.
 Many discuss that after release, there are minimal opportunities when it comes to jobs, even when one has been trained in firefighting.
-To be eligible to work for many areas of CAL Fire one needs an EMT license which one can't obtain if one has a felony.
+To be eligible to work for many areas of CAL Fire one needs an EMT license which one can't obtain with a felony on their record.
 California has passed AB 2147 to expunge felony records for incarcerated firefighters.
 Additionally, inmates volunteer to participate in the program.
-However, the choice to be a firefighter while incarcerated can be seen as not a choice because fire camp conditions are seen as much better in contrast with prison.
+However, the choice to be a firefighter while incarcerated can be seen as not truly voluntary because fire camp conditions are seen as much better in contrast with prison.

 Incarcerated individuals are more likely to be injured and commonly get substandard medical care.
 Current occupational health and safety regulations protect non-incarcerated firefighters more than they protect incarcerated ones.
 Additionally, incarcerated firefighters don't have the same access to workers' compensation as non-incarcerated firefighters do.
 Incarcerated youth firefighters do not have restrictions on the amount of time they can work compared to non-incarcerated youth workers.